-I provide psycho-educational workshop on many of these theories: An Introduction to Focusing (El Focusing, o La Pausa), Awareness, Courage, and Love (ACL), Introduction to Dreams (Significado de los sueños), and on Schema Therapy, “Love me, Don’t Leave Me,” and “Breaking Negative Thinking Patterns,” and “Breaking Negative Thinking Patterns in Relationships,” In addition, I offer an Introduction to Acceptance Commitment Therapy in Everyday Live (Acceptación y el Compromiso en la Vida Diaria, ACT) and mindfulness meditation classes in Spanish, Meditacion al Alcance de Todos.
+I provide psycho-educational workshop on many of these theories: An Introduction to Focusing (El Focusing, o La Pausa), Awareness, Courage, and Love (ACL), Introduction to Dreams (Significado de los sueños), and Schema Therapy, “Love me, Don’t Leave Me,” and “Breaking Negative Thinking Patterns,” and “Breaking Negative Thinking Patterns in Relationships,” Please see Bibliotherapy tab for these listings.
+In addition, I offer an Introduction to Acceptance Commitment Therapy in Everyday Live (Acceptación y el Compromiso en la Vida Diaria, ACT) and mindfulness meditation classes in Spanish, Meditacion al Alcance de Todos.

 As a poet, and a writer, I value the use of creative arts for healing.
 I am a facilitator of SoulCollage® and A Window Between Worlds Facilitator, to see upcoming offers please check my calendar of events.